swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!-- _class: lead -->

-## What this guide is / is not
+## What this guide is not

-**This guide is**

--   lightweight and composable
--   a path from notebook to production
--   incremental, one step at a time
--   built for small teams and SMEs

-**This guide is not**

--   a heavy all-in-one MLOps platform
+-   a course on LLMs or agentic AI
 -   a course on machine learning theory
 -   a big-bang transformation

--   enterprise infrastructure advice
+## What this guide is

+-   a path from notebook to production
+-   one possible way of building an ML system
+-   the intuition to build an adequate system for your needs

 ## The path